mreschke/dbox/README.md

 ## Install Dbox

 Run as your main user account, not root

 	cd /tmp
 	wget https://raw.githubusercontent.com/mreschke/dbox/master/dbox
 	chmod a+x dbox
 	./dbox init
 	rm /tmp/dbox
+	sudo ln -s ~/.dbox/www /var/www

+Now copy or download your code into your local /var/www as usual

+# Upgrade

+To upgrade all the containers, simply destroy them all, then rebuild.
+Your data is safe in ~/.dbox

+	dbox destroy
+	dbox init